Target Set Selection in Dense Graph Classes: Preliminaries

-\begin{definition}[Modular-width~\cite{GLO13}] Let $A$ be an algebraic expression that uses only operations {\rm 1--4}.
-The {\em width of expression} $A$ is the maximum number of operands used by any occurrence of operation $4$ in A. The {\em modular-width} of a graph $G$, denoted as $\mw(G)$, is the least positive integer $k$ such that $G$ can be obtained from such an algebraic expression of width at most $k.$ \end{definition}

-When a graph $H$ is constructed by the fourth operation, that is $G = T(G_1,G_2,\dots,G_k),$ we call the graph $T$ the {\em template graph}.
-An algebraic expression of width $\mw(G)$ can be computed in linear time~\cite{TCHP08}.
+\begin{definition}[Modular-width~\cite{GLO13}] Let $A$ be an algebraic expression that uses only operations {\rm 1--4} above.
+The \emph{width} of the expression $A$ is the maximum number of operands used by any occurrence of operation $4$ in $A$.
+The \emph{modular-width} of a graph $G$, denoted $\mw(G)$, is the least positive integer $k$ such that $G$ can be obtained from such an algebraic expression of width at most $k.$ \end{definition} An algebraic expression of width $\mw(G)$ can be computed in linear time~\cite{TCHP08}.

-\heading{Restricted Modular-width.} We would like to introduce here a restriction of the modular width that still generalizes both neighborhood diversity and twin cover number.
-The algebraic expression used to define graph $G$ can contain the substitution operation at most once and if it contains the substitution operation it has to be the last operation in the expression.
+\subparagraph{Restricted Modular-width} We would like to introduce here a restriction of the modular-width that still generalizes both the neighborhood diversity and the twin cover number.
+The algebraic expression used to define a graph $G$ may contain the substitution operation at most once and if it contains the substitution operation it has to be the last operation in the expression.
 However, there is no limitation for the use of operations {\rm 1--3}.

-It is easy to see that this generalizes neighborhood diversity as it is possible to build a complete graph or independent set of arbitrary size using operations {\rm 1} and {\rm 3} only.
-A graph $G$ with $\nd(G) \leq k$ can be constructed from a type graph $T_G$ by replacing each vertex in $V(T_G)$ by an independent set or a clique.
-A graph $G$ with $\rmw(G) \leq k$ can be constructed from a type graph $T_G$ by replacing each vertex in $V(T_G)$ by arbitrary cograph -- a graph $H$ is a cograph if $H$ can be constructed by operations {\rm 1--3}.
-Since cliques and independent sets are cographs, restricted modular-width is generalization of neighborhood diversity.

-It is not hard to argue that this parameter generalizes twin cover number as well To see this divide the twin cliques according to their neighborhood in the set $T$.
-Now observe that it is possible to build disjoint union of cliques using operation~{\rm 2}.

-One may ask, whether requiring the template operation to be used just once leads to the same class of graph as if we require it to be the last operation.
-However, this is not the case as is shown in the following lemma.
-Thus, we obtain sort of hierarchy leading to modular-width.

-\begin{lemma} Requiring the~substitution operation to be used as the last operation is more restrictive than requiring it to be used just once. \end{lemma} \begin{proof} To show this we build a family of graphs $G_n$ on ${n = 4, 5, \ldots}$ vertices which admits a decomposition in which only one substitution operation of width $4$ is used.
-We begin by setting ${G_4 = P_4}$.
-Note that $P_4$ is not a cograph and thus it has to be constructed using the substitution operation.
-We define for $n>2$ graph $G_{2n+1}$ as the graph $G_{2n}$ plus an apex vertex and $G_{2n+2}$ as the graph $G_{2n+1}$ with an isolated vertex added.

-Now observe that if we require the substitution operation to be the last operation of the decomposition of $G_n$, then its width is $n$.
-While if we allow to build $P_4$ using substitution operation of size $4$, then what remains can be build only using the operations {\rm 1--3}. \end{proof}